This article covers two Dotdigital use cases where limiting customer activity is important for you.

 Limitations

 This method does not provide real-time feedback to users about the submission limit.
-Submissions are processed based on the order they are received.
+Submissions are processed in the order they are received.

-Additionally, if you need to hide a form or survey after or before a specific time, you can use Dotdigital's scheduling features to hide the visibility of your content.
+To hide a form before or after a specific time, you can use Dotdigital's scheduling features to hide the visibility of your content.